top of page

 • Do you grade your clients using different metrics?

-• If a client pays their fees on time and is always pleasant to deal with, will they be viewed differently from the client who is always late paying their bills and is never happy?
+• If a client pays their fees on time and is always pleasant to deal with, will they be viewed differently from the clients who are always late paying their bills and are never happy?

 • What is the fee growth potential across your client base?